Vietnam.vn - Nền tảng quảng bá Việt Nam

 World - A series of

-“Obstacles on the Road”
+“Obstacles on the road”

 World - A series of

-“The side that cannot return fire will lose”
+“Whichever side cannot return fire will lose”

 Political pressure is mounting as military officials point to contrasting situations on both sides of the conflict: Ukraine is running out of ammunition and manpower, while Russia is building up its defense industrial base at a faster pace than before.

-On April 10, General Christopher Cavoli, head of US European Command and Supreme Allied Commander of NATO forces in Europe, told the US House Armed Services Committee that Ukraine would exhaust its existing artillery and air defense ammunition “in a relatively short period of time” without continued US support.
+On April 10, General Christopher Cavoli, head of US European Command and Supreme Allied Commander of NATO forces in Europe, told the US House Armed Services Committee that Ukraine would exhaust its existing stocks of artillery and air defense ammunition “in a relatively short period of time” without continued US support.

 “Based on my experience in over 37 years of service in the US Army, if one side can fire and the other side can’t fire back, the side that can’t fire back loses,” the top US general said.
 “So the stakes are very high.”